boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ### CATS Service Metric Agent (C-SMA) {#sec-csma}

 The CATS Service Metric Agent (C-SMA) is a functional component that gathers information about edge sites and server resources, as well as the status of the different service instances.
-The C-SMAs are located adjacent to the service instances and can be hosted by the Egress CATS-Routers or located next to them.
+The C-SMAs are located adjacent to the service instances and can be hosted by the Egress CATS-Routers ({{sec-ocr}}) or located next to them.

 {{fig-cats-fw}} shows one C-SMA embedded in "CATS-Router 3", and another C-SMA that is adjacent to "CATS-Router 1".

 ### The CATS Network Metric Agent (C-NMA) {#sec-cnma}

 The CATS Network Metric Agent (C-NMA) is a functional component that gathers information about the state of the network.
-The C-NMAs may be implemented as standalone components or may be hosted by other components, such as CATS-Routers or CATS Path Selectors (C-PS).
+The C-NMAs may be implemented as standalone components or may be hosted by other components, such as CATS-Routers or CATS Path Selectors (C-PS) ({{sec-cps}}).

 {{fig-cats-fw}} shows a single, standalone C-NMA within the underlay network.
 There may be one or more C-NMAs for an underlay network.